 Ashore, Rosen has served as a Weapons and Tactics Instructor at Patrol Squadron 30 (VP-30), the Fleet Replacement Squadron for the Maritime Patrol and Reconnaissance community.
 He also served as a Strategic Planner and Special Assistant to the Deputy Chief of Naval Operations for Information, Plans, and Strategy (OPNAV N3/N5) as well the Deputy Executive Assistant to the Director, Air Warfare (OPNAV N88).
 Following his command tour, he served at U.S. Pacific Command as the Chief of the Joint Reconnaissance Center and Deputy Director of the Current Operations Division (J33).
 He was then selected for the Secretary of Defense Corporate Fellows Program and was assigned to Cisco Systems in San Jose, CA. Upon completion of his fellowship, he was assigned as a Special Assistant to the Assistant Secretary of Defense for Legislative Affairs.
 Rosen also served as the Navy Region Mid-Atlantic Chief of Staff.

 Rosen commanded Naval Station Norfolk, the largest base in the United States Navy, from 2018 to 2020.
 While in command, Naval Station Norfolk earned the Commander in Chief’s Award for Installation Excellence.

 Rosen reported to Navy Installations Command as Chief of Staff in May 2021.

-He has been awarded the Legion of Merit, Defense Superior Service Medal, Defense Meritorious Service Medal, Meritorious Service Medal, Navy and Marine Corps Commendation Medal and Navy and Marine Corps Achievement Medal as well as other personal and unit awards.
+His awards include the Defense Superior Service Medal, Legion of Merit (two awards), Defense Meritorious Service Medal, Navy Meritorious Service Medal (two awards), Air Medal (strike flight award), Navy and Marine Corps Commendation Medal (four awards), Navy and Marine Corps Achievement Medal (two awards), and various other campaign medals and unit awards.